clicon/clixon/doc/scaling/large-lists.md

 Examining the profiling of the most demanding Restconf PUT case, most cycles are spent on handling writing and copying the existing datastore.

-Concluding, the
+Note that the experiments here contains _very_ simple data-structures.
+A more realistic complex example will require more CPU effort.
+Ad-hoc measurement of a more complex datastructure, generated four times the duration of the simple yang model in this work.

 ## 6. Future work

-* Improve access of single list elements to sub-linear performance.
+* Improve access of individual elements to sub-linear performance.
 * CLI access on large lists (not included in this study)

 ## 7. References